Iron Maiden helmed by Blaze Bayley. Even though some songs of those albums remained in the setlist after he left.

 And there was their attempt in the '80s to drop the facepaint and sci-fi costumes and reinvent themselves as a "hair" band in the Twisted Sister mold.
 In retrospect, it did manage to produce what would later be considered a solid, underrated gem in Lick it Up, their sole album from the era that contained Vinnie Vincent as a member and key songwriter.

 Nevertheless...it worked.
 The "Unmasked" period coincided with the revival of metal: KISS took an honored spot as patriarchs among the newer bands, and their career was revived.
 Notably, KISS' great achievement is considered to be combining rock with theater, and it should be considered suspicious that they're appreciated for something that actually has nothing to do with music.

-The Elder, the hair metal period, Psycho Circus not actually being an original KISS album, Eric Singer and Tommy Thayer performing as psuedo-originals..
-Now that I think of it, everything is a dork age except for the original lineup albums, Creatures of the Night and Revenge.
+The Elder, the hair metal period, Psycho Circus not actually being an original KISS album, Eric Singer and Tommy Thayer performing as psuedo-originals...come to think of it, everything is a dork age except for the original lineup albums, Creatures of the Night, Lick it Up and Revenge.

 Pat Boone, icon of whitebread, mocked this trope once by appearing at an event with Ozzy Osbourne's family in leather and with pierced nipples and temporary tattoos.

 He even released an album of metal covers, called In a Metal Mood: No More Mister Nice Guy, performed in his signature whitebread style.
 His take of "Crazy Train" was used as the theme for The Osbournes (He and Ozzy were next door neighbors for many years until Ozzy and company moved shortly before the series' run).
 He's since claimed that his fanbase views that album as not just a Dork Age, but a Devil Age, and it actually resulted in him getting kicked out of his church for a while.